hsandt/sonic-pico8/README.md

 ### Rendering

-* Character sprites: *idle*, *walk* cycle, *run* cycle, *spin*
+* Character sprites: *idle*, *walk* cycle, *run* cycle, *spin* cycle
-* Foreground plane: grass and leaves
+* Foreground plane: grass and leaves, loop entrance
-* Midground plane: collision tiles
+* Midground plane: general collision tiles, loop exit, some decorations
 * Background planes: sky, ocean and trees moving with parallax
+* Camera window and smoothing system

-## Audio
+### Audio

 * Stage BGM and jump SFX

-## Content
+### Content

-One demo stage, a small reproduction of Angel Island Act 1 without enemies, hazards, rings nor item boxes, but with emeralds.
+One demo stage, a reproduction of Angel Island Act 1 at scale 1:1 (but using tiles of 8x8) thanks to a custom map streaming system.
+There are no enemies, hazards, rings nor item boxes, but some items have been replaced with emeralds that can be collected.

+## Known technical issues

+* When jumping diagonally, Sonic can go past the ceiling in a vertical motion
+* Sonic can walk up low slopes with too much ease, and some slopes behave differently than in Sonic 3
+* After running up a vertical wall and falling, Sonic may fall *into* the wall and get stuck
+* The game slows down in some areas, and tends to run at 30 FPS (instead of 60) in others

+## Known design issues

+* The stage feels very empty and too big due to the lack of items and hazards, despite a reproduction 1:1 of the original map
+* Scaling is slightly inconsistent as the tilemap is 1:1, but the Sonic sprites are slightly smaller than they should be, and the rocks even smaller

 ## Releases